Husband tells of ‘shock’ at wife’s death after eating Pret wrap

 Ms Ednan-Laperouse had a sesame allergy.

-The tragedy sparked an overhaul of food labelling laws which now requires retailers to display full ingredient and allergen labelling on every food item made on the premises and pre-packed for direct sale, including sandwiches, cakes and salads.
+The tragedy sparked an overhaul of food labelling laws which now require retailers to display full ingredient and allergen labelling on every food item made on the premises and pre-packed for direct sale, including sandwiches, cakes and salads.

 Register for free to continue reading